Table of Contents

-An adult woman breast is an exocrine gland that is composed of 15-20 separate compartments called lobes.
-Each lobe has its own ductal system called the lactiferous duct.
+An adult woman breast is an exocrine gland overlying the pectoral muscles andis composed of 15-20 separate compartments called lobesthat are further divided into lobules.
+Each lobe has its own ductal system called the lactiferous duct that drains out at the nipple.
 The main parts of the female breast are:

 - Lobules, which are the milk producing glands and are composed of several alveoli.
 The alveoli are lined by cuboidal epithelium and surrounded by the myoepithelial cells, which have a contractile ability.

 - Lactiferous ducts form the channel passage for milk from alveoli to the nipple.

 - Stroma iis composed mainly of fatty tissue and ligaments which surround the lobules, ducts, lymphatic and blood vessels.